Pakistan Antarctic Programme: History

-The Antarctic Programme was launched by the National Institute of Oceanography (NIO), with the full support of Pakistan Navy's Naval Weapons Engineering Division (NWED).
-In 1991, Prime minister Nawaz Sharif established the programme under the direction of the Navy.
-On 15 June 1992, Pakistan became an Associate Member of the Scientific Committee on Antarctic Research, but did not accede to the Antarctic Treaty due to economic reasons.

-In January 1991, Pakistan dispatched its first expedition to Greater Antarctica under the auspices of the NIO.
-As the programme was led by the Navy, the PN dispatched a small group of Pakistan Marines, along with the team of scientists on board the destroyer PNS Tariq and the research vessel PNS Behr Paima.
-Facilities were quickly established in the region, and Jinnah Antarctic Station (JNS) was commissioned.
+The Antarctic Programme was launched by the National Institute of Oceanography (NIO).

 Pakistan's second Antarctic expedition happened in 1992 and 1993.
 This expedition visited the 1991 station (Jinnah I), and then went on to establish a new field station at a second location (Jinnah II).
-This expedition also established an unmanned automatic Weather Station at a third location (the Iqbal Observatory), from which data are transmitted to Pakistan via the Argos Satellite System.
-In 2006, Pakistan established the National Institute of Oceanography's Polar Research Cell (PRC).
+This expedition also established an unmanned automatic Weather Station at a third location (the Iqbal Observatory).

 A number of national organisations are involved in Antarctic activities and are active participants in the Pakistan Antarctic Programme.

 In October 2010, a source with the NIO stated that Pakistan is developing a full-fledged permanent base in Antarctica, which will allow researchers to carry out year-round operations.
 In October 2020, the Director General of the NIO stated that although she was keen to see Pakistani researchers return to Antarctica, she considered it more feasible for them to join multinational Antarctic expeditions, as independent missions were regarded as too expensive.